jarelllama/Scam-Blocklist/README.md

 # Jarelllama's Scam Blocklist

-Blocklist for newly created scam, phishing, and malware domains automatically retrieved daily using Google Search API, automated detection, and public databases.
+Blocklist for newly created scam, phishing, and other malicious domains automatically retrieved daily using Google Search API, automated detection, and public databases.

 This blocklist aims to detect new malicious domains within a short period of their registration date.
-Since the project began, the blocklist has expanded to include not only scam websites but also malware domains.
+Since the project began, the blocklist has expanded to include not only scam/phishing websites but also domains for:

+- Malware
+- Command and Control servers
+- Adware
+- Browser hijackers

 For extended protection, use [xRuffKez's NRD Lists](https://github.com/xRuffKez/NRD) to block all newly registered domains (NRDs), and [Hagezi's Threat Intelligence Feed](https://github.com/hagezi/dns-blocklists?tab=readme-ov-file#tif) (full version) which includes this blocklist.